iamlmn/TestingML_Pipelines/README.md

 > QA engineers are used to expressing the results of testing in terms of quality, such as defect leakage or the severity of defects.
 But the validation of models based on machine algorithms will produce approximations—not exact results.
 The engineers and stakeholders will need to determine the acceptable level of assurance, within a certain range for each outcome.

 ***

+## ML Validation
+Why?
+“To exhibit the perfect uselessness of knowing the answer to the wrong question.”
+Ursula K. Le Guin.

+Now that we have tested our code, we need to also test that the ML component is solving the problem that we are trying to solve.
+When we talk about product development, the raw results of an ML model (however accurate based on statistical methods) are almost never the desired end outputs.
+These results are usually combined with other business rules before consumed by a user or another application.
+For this reason, we need to validate that the model solves the user problem, and not only that the accuracy/f1-score/other statistical measure is high enough.

+How does this help us?

+It ensures that the model actually helps the product solve the problem at hand For example, a model that classifies a snake bite as deadly or not with 80% accuracy is not a good model if the 20% that is incorrect leads to patients not getting the treatment that they need.
+It ensures that the values produced by the model make sense in terms of the industry For example, a model that predicts changes in price with 70% accuracy is not a good model, if the end price displayed to the user has a value that’s too low/high to make sense in that industry/market.
+It provides an extra layer of documentation of the decisions made, helping engineers joining the team later in the process.
+It provides visibility of the ML components of the product in a common language understood by clients, product managers and engineers in the same way.
+This kind of validation should be ran periodically (either through the CI pipeline or a cron job), and its results should be made visible to the organisation.
+This ensures that progress in the data science components is visible to the organisation, and ensures that issues caused by changes or stale data are caught early.

+***

+# Conclusion
+After all “Magic’s just science that we don’t understand yet” Arthur C. Clarke.

+ML components can be tested in various ways, bringing us the following advantages:

+- Resulting in a data driven approach to ensure that the code does what is expected
+- Ensuring that we can refactor and cleanup code without breaking the functionality of the product
+- Documenting functionality, decisions and previous bugs
+- Providing visibility of the progress and state of the ML components of a product
+- So don’t be afraid, if you have the skillset to write the code, you have the skillset to write the test and gain all of the above advantages

 # General Terms used in QA that developers should know.
 ## Software Testing Types